 Property Specifics – Loans are available on single-family properties and Condominiums.
 Mobile Homes will be considered as collateral for a home equity loan if they meet the guidelines of the WRCU Mobile Home policy.
 All properties will be the primary residence of and occupied by the owner/member.

-Minimum and Maximum Loan Amount – The minimum loan amount of any Home Equity Line of Credit (HELOC) will be $5,000.
-The maximum loan amount of any HELOC will be $125,000.
+Minimum and Maximum Loan Amount – The minimum loan amount of any Home Equity Line of Credit (HELOC) will be $10,000.
+The maximum loan amount of any HELOC will be $150,000.

-Maximum Term – there is a five-year draw period with a maximum loan term is 15 years after the end of the draw period.
+Maximum Term – There is a ten-year draw period with a maximum loan term of 15 years after the end of the draw period.